bobpetersen/movie-collection/README.md

 [X] create table for genre [ genre_movie]
 [X] add above SQL queries to readme
-[X] create server, public folder, add vendor JS files        and serve up static HTML file [ ] create HTML form for submitting a movie
+[X] create server, public folder, add vendor JS files        and serve up static HTML file [X] create HTML form for submitting a movie
+[ ] create app controller
 [ ] create POST route for submitting movies - will include SQL INSERT query [ ] create a GET route that returns all movies
 [ ] display movies on the DOM in an HTML table